ejiroifie/azure-m365-secure-office-project/README.md

 **Tools/Services Used**: Microsoft 365 E5 trial, Entra ID, Intune, SharePoint, Purview, Defender for Endpoint, PowerShell.

-**Note**: Applying 5+ years of IT support experience to Azure/M365 through targeted self-guided projects.
+**Note**: Applying 5+ years of IT professional experience to Azure/M365 through targeted self-guided projects.
 All steps performed in a test tenant – no production data or real deployments.
 Aligns with roles involving M365 optimizations, migrations, and security (e.g., Intune/Defender setups).

 ## Phases and Implementation Summary